 That’s really it.
 People who like to make computing sound impressive often have

 very complicated explanations of it – but really, that’s all there is to it.
 The point of it was to be simple – and simple it certainly is.
-And yet, it can do
+And yet, it can do anything that’s computable.

 As promised, I’m finally going to get to the theory behind monads.
 As a quick review, the basic idea of the monad in Haskell is a hidden transition function – a monad is, basically, a state transition function.